Yes, our FDIC.PLUS product pays a higher rate of return than our Cash Sweep Program.

 Current rate information can be found on our website, and the rate you actually earned is listed on your month-end statements.

-There is a separate line item in the account summary that lists the balance in the IDCSA with the notation that this money is protected by FDIC insurance, but not SIPC insurance and the rate you earned.
-There is also a section indicating the names of the Banks to which your money was allocated as of the end of the statement period.
+There is a separate line item in the account summary that lists the balance in the Program with the notation that this money is protected by FDIC insurance, but not SIPC insurance and the rate you earned.
+There is also a section indicating the names of the Program Banks to which your money was allocated as of the end of the statement period.

 As ordinary income.